stanfordaniya/stanfordaniya/README.md

 ## ✨ About Me:
 🔭 Welcome!
 My name is Aniya Stanford, I'm majoring in Information Technology, Ex- CS Major (2022-2024) at Kennesaw State University.
 I'm currently in the process of developing new projects.
-Feel free to check out my website and take a look around my GitHub :)
+Feel free to take a look around my GitHub :)